exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 6 - First Blood.md

 "That was the warm-up."
 Aric stopped in front of the Vanguard.
 "You did well.
 Held the line, killed the champion, maintained discipline.
 But conserve your strength.
 When they come back, it'll be worse."

+General Marcus appeared beside Aric, his face gray with exhaustion.
+"First count is in, Commander.
+Three thousand dead.
+Twice that many wounded."

+Aric nodded, unsurprised.
+"And the demons?"

+"Fifteen thousand, maybe more.
+Good ratio, but..."
+Marcus shook his head.
+"We can't sustain this."

-He moved on, offering words of encouragement to other units.
+"We won't have to.
+The second wave will be decisive—one way or another."
+Aric moved on, offering words of encouragement to other units.
 Kaelen slumped against a shield wall, drinking from his waterskin with shaking hands.

 "We survived," he said, more to himself than anyone else.